 After you factor in the considerations of your records and equipment, consider how your furniture will fit into your space, literally and in terms of style.
 It’s a lot to think about, so we’ve rounded up the best vinyl storage hacks to buy.

 1. Crosley Everett Mid-Century Media Console

-If you’re looking to go all out, the Crosley Everett Media Console has all your bases covered.
+The Crosley Everett Media Console has all your bases covered if you want to go all out.
 The sleek sliding doors conceal wire dividers that will help keep your records in an upright position.
-And the hinged top provides a small compartment, tailor-made to store your turntable.
-The brand offers three different sizes, ranging from a single door stand for $155.99 to a French door cabinet for $197.12, but the large sliding door console provides the perfect amount of additional space for your collection to grow.
-Plus, it comes in two color options: mahogany (as pictured below) and acorn.
+And the hinged top provides a small compartment tailor-made to store your turntable.
+This media console has two large sliding doors and provides the perfect additional space for your collection to grow.
+Plus, it comes in two color options: brown (as pictured below) and light brown.

 3. KAIU Vinyl Record Frame

 KAIU is a small business selling its affordable vinyl record storage products on Amazon.
 This fold-open frame can be hung on your wall to safely store and display your favorite records.

 4. Hammacher Schlemmer The Aficionado 800 LP Organizer